-For the diagnosis and management of this degenerative disease, doctors at GIN use the most advanced of technologies and procedures currently available to diagnose the condition and manage and mitigate its symptoms:
+For the diagnosis and management of this degenerative disease, doctors at BRAINS use the most advanced technologies and procedures currently available to diagnose the condition and manage and mitigate its symptoms:

-- Magnetic resonance imaging (MRI) :That uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+- Magnetic resonance imaging (MRI): Uses a combination of large magnets, radio frequencies, and a computer to produce detailed images of organs and structures within the body.

-- Computed tomography scan (also called a CT or CAT scan) :That uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+- Computed tomography scan (also called a CT or CAT scan): Uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.